sergiofontes/lean-bem/README.md

 - The structure of an element's full name is `block_element`.
 The element name is separated from the block name with a *single* underscore (`_`).
 - Elements can be nested inside each other.
 You can have any number of nesting levels.
 - An element is always part of a block, not another element.
-  - This means that element names *can't* define a hierarchy, such as `block_element-element-one_element-two`. 🚫
+  - This means that element names *can't* define a hierarchy, such as `block_element-one_element-two`. 🚫

 ```html
 <!-- `button` block -->